netli/TuxedoPops/readme.md

 #Popcode UTXOS

 ##Introduction
-Popcodes are proof of provenance codes.
+TuxedoPops are proof of provenance codes.

 A popcode contains one or more kinds of values.

-Popcodes are generally used as bearer instruments to transfer and subdivide value between them.
+TuxedoPops are generally used as bearer instruments to transfer and subdivide value between them.

-Popcodes can optionally have an owner who also needs to sign off on any transfer
+TuxedoPops can optionally have an owner who also needs to sign off on any transfer